God Is Working His Purpose Out: Scripture

 "God Is Working his Purpose Out"'s refrain is based on Habakkuk 2:14; "For the earth will be filled With the knowledge of the glory of the LORD, As the waters cover the sea."
 The hymn references God being always at work to realize his will for the world and for humanity.
 It also references Philippians 2:12–13 in that God works in humanity to act according to his purpose.

 Lyrics

-The lyrics for the hymn written by Ainger.
+The lyrics for the hymn were written by Ainger.